Machine Learning in Logistics: Key Uses and Impact

 ― Isaac Asimov

-The concept of machine learning was the foundation of the work of the earliest computer makers such as Alan Turing.
+When you think about machine learning, you're looking at a concept that was the foundation of the work of the earliest computer makers such as Alan Turing.
 The concept is exactly as the name implies; a computer is tasked with learning logic to an extent that allows them to make more calculated decisions in the future.

 And as the hardware has advanced, so has the ability for computers to make exceedingly fast and accurate decisions in less than a second.